alinex/node-validator/doc/schema/README.md

 One exception is the reference which is a special type which didn't validate but will get the value from the defined resource.
 Read more about this later.

+## References

+This is a special value which may be used anywhere in the schema definition and points to a value.
+It is a dynamic value which will only be known at validation time.
+If references are used the checking for correct schema definition can also not be completely done before validation.
+But it is also checked.
+Read more about it at the end of this chapter with all the possibilities.

+Where boolean values are required in the schema definition you can also use:
+- 'yes', 1, '1', 'true', 't', '+', array or object
+- 'no', 0, '0', 'false', 'f', '', '-', undefined, empty array or object

+In the next examples only simple references with direct values will be used.
+But all other work, too.